 Note: This commentary ran in the Coeur d’Alene Press on November 30th, 2016 (link).
+It is available in French, translated by Mathilde Guibert, here.

 It’s interesting to contrast marijuana’s current cultural journey toward legalization with beverage alcohol’s experience in 1933 and the years immediately following, when national prohibition was repealed.
 Today, recreational marijuana use is being legalized piecemeal and state by state, thus creating a number of nettlesome problems for neighboring states that still ban it.
 Alcohol’s prohibition, on the other hand, was done away with in one fell swoop, with the passage of the 21st Amendment to the U.S. Constitution.
 Well, not quite.
 Many states also had statewide prohibition laws or even state constitutional provisions.
 These had to be repealed too.
 And that process, of course, took some time.
 But alcohol’s wave of historical change in the 1930s was arguably more compelling than marijuana’s is today.
 For one thing, three-quarters of the U.S.’s states had to have already approved the 21st Amendment, repealing Prohibition, before Repeal could become the law of the land.
 Nationally, Repeal was a cultural done deal in 1933 even though a minority of states, chiefly in the nation’s southern and midwestern “Bible Belt,” were reluctant to abandon their statewide measures.